timecounts/parallel-transpile/README.md

-                        (defaults to number of CPUs) -t, --type          add a type to be converted, see below (can be called multiple times)
+                        (defaults to number of CPUs) -t, --type          add a type to be converted, see below (can be called multiple times) -n, --newer         only build files newer than destination files

 Types